rocjs/roc-package-web-app-react/GUIDE.md

 EXPOSE 3000
 ```

-Logging output from the server will be availble in the Docker logs.
+Logging output from the server will be available in the Docker logs.

 ## Troubleshooting